Porsil/lab-boss/README.md

   ![Home - New user](readme_assets/home_new.png)

-  - When a user belonging to eiher the analyst or senior analyst group is logged in, they have the options to visit the Batch Tracker page or the Scheduler page:
+  - When a user belonging to either the analyst or senior analyst group is logged in, they have the options to visit the Batch Tracker page or the Scheduler page:

   ![Home - Logged in](readme_assets/home_login.png)